 Confidentiality

 Every effort should be made to ensure that confidentiality is maintained for all concerned.
-Information should be handled and disseminated on a need to know basis only.
+Information should be handled and disseminated on a need-to-know basis only.
 This includes the following people:

 The Child Protection Officer

 The parents of the person who is alleged to have been abused